 Before you take on the Queen Creek Tunnel and the ascent to Top of the World, you've got to get over Gonzales Pass.
 It's a nice little climb.

-Meanwhile, the rainfall persisted and grew in intensity. :o)
+Meanwhile, the rainfall grew in intensity. :o)

 Ben and Tiffany

 Do you recognize this guy?
 Yes!
 Yes!
 Yes!
 This is THE Ben Simo -- the same guy who drove way out west to see me in

 Buckeye on Day 7.
 He'd also see me in Mesa on Day 8.